Last Updated:

 Fort Payne’s historic places provide plenty of glimpses into the past

-First, lets take a look at the three districts that are listed on the National Register of Historic Places.
-Those are:
+Let’s take a look at the three districts that are listed with the National Register of Historic Places:

-The district contains the railroad depot, the Sawyer Building, the Fort Payne Opera House, the building that housed the Fort Payne Iron and Coal Company during the boom days and the other buildings that make up what locals call the Opera Block.
+The district contains the railroad depot, the c.
+1878 Sawyer Building, the opera house, the building that housed the Fort Payne Iron and Coal Company during the boom days and the other buildings that make up what locals call the Opera Block.
 All are in great condition.

-The depot and the Opera House are individually listed on the National Register of Historic Places.
+The depot and the opera house are individually listed on the National Register of Historic Places.
+Their National Register applications provide a good deal of historical details:

-The railroad depot and the first story of most of the Opera Block now house some small museums.
+The depot and some of the spaces of the Opera Block now house small museums.
 The first story of the Sawyer Building is presently home to Boom Town Makers Market which features over 40 local artists.
 The Opera House is conserved by Landmarks of DeKalb and is used for plays, musical events and other activities.

 For more photos, go to Galleries: More Fort Payne historic district photos.

-In between Boom Town and Main Street districts
+Don’t miss other historic structures between the Boom Town and Main Street districts

 Found on a gently sloped ridge on the west side of the downtown, this district includes some houses built during the boom days of 1889-1891, and others built between 1909 and 1938.
-There are 81 structures included in the district as listed on the National Register of Historic Places.
+There are 61 contributing structures in the district as listed on its application to the National Register of Historic Places.

 The Old Mill